marta-opalinska/Tactico/README.md

 **Actuator Driver** class defines the way in which the motor is performing a haptic effect.
 Currently there are user can choose from two available drivers - simple GPIO driver and driver on DRV2605LEVM-MD.

 **GPIO Driver**

-This is the type of a simple driver where the
+This is the type of a simple driver where the motor is connected to a single GPIO output and controlled using **Pulse Width Modulation Pattern**.
+To use this driver the following functions from **HardwareLayer** need to be implemented: waitFor, printTactico, setPinStatusTactico and setPinModeTactico from (more about it [here](#before-you-start)).

-**Hardware Layer**

-it ties the software with physical devices.
+**DRV2605LEVM-MD**

 ### Pattern & Step

 ![image info](./documentation/pattern_step_class.png)